-I Take Actions is an online community of active citizens designed to amplify citizens voices in their demand for accountability from the government in the provision of quality education.
-Visit www.itakeactions.org to join the community.
+Our technology empowers citizens to take actions and amplify their voices to demand accountability from the government in the provision of quality education.

 Buy a shirt to support a child's access to quality education.
 We are selling for a margin to fund our provision of ICT teachers for children in Aleyita community school.
-For every product you buy, we are able to ensure a child has access to a quality teacher.
+For every shirt purchased, we are able to ensure a child has access to a quality teacher.